cantlin/at.cantl.in/_posts/2012-04-08-hackerbio.md

 category: nerd-stuff
 ---

 It's been a hacky Easter weekend.
-Besides finally fixing the backend on <a href="http://angusgreig.com/">Angus's site</a>, closing the doors on <a href="http://brickmedialab.com/">Brick</a> and putting together this blog, I've also had a chance to dust off my little CV generating app, <a href="hackerb.io">hackerb.io</a>.
+Besides finally fixing the backend on [Angus's site](http://angusgreig.com), closing the doors on [Brick](http://brickmedialab.com) and putting together this blog, I've also had a chance to dust off my little CV generating app, [hackerb.io](http://hackerb.io).

 ![CV example](/images/hbio_cv.png)

-Despite hosting <a href="http://hackerb.io">my resume</a> for months, the site hasn't been open to signups before today, so I figured this was the time to blog.
+Despite hosting [my resume](http://hackerb.io/cantlin.pdf) for months, the site hasn't been open to signups before today, so I figured this was the time to blog.
 Caveat: it is still very <strike>beta</strike> alpha, you can touch it as easy as break it.
-Please be patient and **<a href="mailto:cantlin@ashrowan.com">mail me</a> when things fall over.**
+Please be patient and **[mail me](mailto:cantlin@ashrowan.com) when things fall over.**

 ## I Hate Mice